 Aside from placements in e-commerce home pages and search results, digital ads also appear on platforms where the audience spends most of their time these days, such as social media.
 Marketing agencies predict that social media spending will soon outpace TV advertising in 2022.

 This is a huge opportunity for marketers to battle with competitors for audience attention and recall.
-However, this can also be time-consuming since there are more channels, platforms, and content to consider in digital advertising than traditional media.
+However, this can also be time-consuming since there are more channels, platforms, and content to consider in digital advertising than in traditional media.

 Fortunately, there are new applications that can aid marketers when it comes to digital advertising, and that is through programmatic advertising.
 Programmatic advertising is a more efficient way of booking and managing ads using automated processes.
 Algorithms are set based on relevant data, and the ad then targets specific user behavior that matches the advertiser’s consumer profile.